waldoapp/wdio-service/Readme.md

 simulator/emulator running within the Waldo infrastructure.

-There are multiple ways to start a session depending on if you are developing a new script, running tests locally to verify a change or integrating with Continuous Integration (CI).
+There are multiple ways to start a session depending on if you are developing a new script, running tests locally to verify a change or running the test during Continuous Integration (CI).

 ### Interactive execution